T28 super-heavy tank: Design

 The original plan was to build five prototype vehicles, with a production total of 25.
 Its total weight when fully equipped would have reached 95 tons (86 tonnes).
 To lower ground pressure, instead of two tracks, it used four tracks that projected forward of the hull, each 20 inches (495 mm) wide.
+The track assemblies consisted of a horizontal volute suspension systems or also considered HVSS.
 The outer tracks could be detached within two hours for rail transport: After removal, they could be fixed together to make a unit that could be towed behind the tank.
 Due to its extreme weight and low engine power, the T28 had extremely limited obstacle-crossing ability and could not cross any of the portable bridges available at the time, and so was considered impractical in the field and not suitable for production.